Olly Smith: Television

-Smith regularly appears as a drinks expert on BBC1's Saturday Kitchen and has recently appeared on Pointless Celebrities, Michael McIntyre’s The Wheel and Question of Sport.
+Smith regularly appears as a drinks expert on BBC1's Saturday Kitchen and has recently appeared on Pointless Celebrities, Michael McIntyre's The Wheel, Richard Osman's House of Games and Question of Sport.

 He presented two series of Ale Trails for the Travel Channel in 2016 and 2017 and in September 2014 presented a four-part series Last Taste of Summer, which aired on This Morning.

 In 2011, he presented a ten-part series for Channel 4 entitled The Secret Supper Club. and in 2010, he hosted the short-lived Iron Chef UK.

 Outside of the UK, he presented a documentary series about Chilean wine, Uncorking the South, for Canal 13.

 He is also a voice-over artist, narrating Chic Eats for The Discovery Channel, performing voices for ITV show The Amazing Adrenalini Brothers as well as writing and presenting Dude, Where's My Title? for BBC Radio 4.
 He also performed alongside Roger Moore in The Fly Who Loved Me Christmas cartoon for UNICEF.

 In February 2022, Smith won an episode of Celebrity Mastermind; his specialist subject was the 1987 British black comedy film Withnail and I.

+In June 2024, Smith was a contestant on an episode of Celebrity Bridge of Lies.